-The goal of The Yale WATER Study is to understand the impacts (if any) of unconventional oil and gas development on drinking-water quality in Pennsylvania and Ohio, while evaluating other factors that may influence drinking water chemistry in these locations.
+The goal of The Yale WATER Study is to understand the impacts (if any) of unconventional oil and gas development on drinking-water quality in Pennsylvania, Ohio, and West Virginia while evaluating other factors that may influence drinking water chemistry in these locations.

 What are the study elements?

 Data collection: analyzing water samples to characterize the chemistry of household drinking water.

 Hydrologic modeling: simulating the movement of chemicals through groundwater systems to understand how natural processes, industrial activities, and other human activities could affect drinking-water quality now and in the future.

 Epidemiological analysis: exploring relationships between indicators of drinking-water quality and the health of children, while accounting for other factors.